alejones/alejones.github.io/src/content/blog/Docker Compose to Podman Quadlets.md

 Podman Quadlets provide systemd integration for containers without requiring a daemon.
 This guide converts a Docker Compose service to a user-specific Quadlet with GitHub Container Registry authentication.

 ## Starting Docker Compose File
+This is a dummy compose file.
+It's very similar to what I usually use for simple Python apps.

 ```yaml
 services: